Johannes Harnish Farmstead

+The Johannes Harnish Farmstead is an historic American home and farm that is located in West Lampeter Township, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1999.

+History and architectural features

-Johannes Harnish Farmstead is a historic home and farm located at West Lampeter Township, Lancaster County, Pennsylvania.
-The property includes a Pennsylvania German style farmhouse, a brick Pennsylvania style ancillary dwelling (c.
-1860), a frame kitchen (mid-19th century), a stone springhouse (late 18th century), and a frame tobacco shed (c 1925).
-Also on the property are the ruins of a stone bank barn from the 19th century and the remains of the family burial ground dated to the 18th century.
-The farmhouse was built in 1774, and is a 2 1/2-story, rectangular stone dwelling.
+This property includes a Pennsylvania German style farmhouse, a brick Pennsylvania style ancillary dwelling (c.
+1860), a frame kitchen (mid-19th century), a stone springhouse (late eighteenth century), and a frame tobacco shed (c 1925).
+Also located on the property are the ruins of a stone bank barn from the nineteenth century and the remains of the family burial ground dating to the eighteenth century.

+The farmhouse was built in 1774, and is a two-and-one-half-story, rectangular, stone dwelling.
 It is four bays by two bays and has a slate covered gable roof with shed dormer.
 A one-story rear addition was built between 1958 and 1960.

 It was listed on the National Register of Historic Places in 1999.